HellConnector/tradematebot/README.md

 ## Menu options
 * `Deals` - Use this button if you want to add a new deal
 * `Notifications` - Notifications settings for items
-* `Stats` - Show deals statistics
+* `Stats` - Shows deals statistics in Web App
-* `Tracking` - Use this button if you want to see info about all deals (prices, profits, hold days, etc.)
+* `Tracking` - Shows current portfolio value with all info about deals in Web App
+* `History` - Shows column chart with the current portfolio difference per day/week/month